 Another advantage of polyurethane over epoxy is that it is U.V. stable.
-This means that it won’t yellow like epoxy does when exposed to small amounts of sunlight.
-The surface of polyurethane is not as hard as epoxy but it is much more scratch resistant, can tolerate larger temperature swings and handles humidity much better.
+This means that it won’t yellow like epoxy does when exposed to small amounts of sunlight over a period of time.
+The surface of polyurethane is not as hard as epoxy but it is much more scratch resistant, can tolerate larger temperature swings, and handles humidity much better.
 It is also available in different finishes from satin to very glossy.

 Something else to consider is that most epoxy clear coats are not actually crystal clear like polyurethane is.
 Though they have no color, there is a slight yellowish brown tint to the clear in epoxy.
 Unless you opt for a more satin finish, polyurethane can provide a very glossy surface that gives your floor depth.